• Skip to primary navigation

 New Order Amish Are an Exception

 I've been talking about what the Amish believe and teach.
 And how most of them teach a works-based salvation.
-And to be quite honest with you, I believe that the majority of the Amish are not saved.
+And to be quite honest with you, I'm afraid many of the Amish are not saved.

 They are a minority group of Amish people.
 But Holmes County, Ohio has quite a few New Order churches, and there are small groups scattered here and there in several other states as well.